codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 1. For Git token authentication, paste the generated token in the **Git runtime token** field.
 1. Click **Update Credentials**.

-### Update Git personal access token through CLI
+### Update Git user token through CLI
-If you are using Git personal access tokens for authentication, you can also update them through the Codefresh CLI.
+If you are using Git user tokens for authentication, you can also update them through the Codefresh CLI.

 * Run:
   `cf config update-gitops-settings --shared-config-repo <repo_url> [--git-provider <git-provider>] [--git-api-url <git-api-url>]`